Datavault-UK/automate-dv/src/dbtvault-dev/docs/hubs.md

 ### Loading from multiple sources to form a union-based hub

 In some cases, we may need to create a hub via a union, instead of a single source as we have seen so far.
-This may be because:

-- Another raw staging table holds some records which our single source does not, and the tables share a key.
-- We have multiple source-systems containing different versions or parts of the data which we need to combine.
+This may be because we have multiple source staging tables, each of which contains a natural key of the hub.
+This would require multiple feeds into one table: dbt prefers one feed, so we union the different feeds into one source before performing the insert via dbt.

-We know this data can and should be combined because these records have a shared key.
+So, this data can and should be combined because these records have a shared key.
 We can union the tables on that key, and create a hub containing a complete record set.

-We'll need to create a [staging model](staging.md) for each of the sources involved, and provide them as a list of references to the source parameter as shown below.
+We'll need to have a [staging model](staging.md) for each of the sources involved, and provide them as a list of references to the source parameter as shown below.

 !!! note